Ed Sheeran: 2019–2022: No.6 Collaborations Project and = ("Equals")

 On 29 November 2021, Sheeran and Elton John released "Merry Christmas", a duet single for charity.
 Inspired by a scene from the 2003 romantic-comedy film Love Actually, the song's music video sees the duo pay homage to scenes from past British Christmas hits, including "Last Christmas", "Walking in the Air", "Merry Christmas Everyone", and "Stay Another Day".
 All of the UK profits from the song went to the Ed Sheeran Suffolk Music Foundation and the Elton John AIDS Foundation.
-Debuting at number one in the UK Singles Chart on 10 December, it was Sheeran's 12th chart-topper.
+Debuting at number one in the UK Singles Chart on 10 December, it was Sheeran's 12th hit single.
 On 23 December, Sheeran featured on the remix of Fireboy DML's song "Peru".

 On 11 February 2022, Sheeran released a duet version of "The Joker and the Queen" featuring Taylor Swift.
 On 4 March, he featured in "Bam Bam", collaborating for the second time with Camila Cabello.
 Later that month he collaborated with Colombian singer J Balvin in the singles "Sigue" and "Forever My Love".
 Sheeran commenced his +–=÷x Tour (Mathematics Tour) on 21 March.
 He played warm-up shows at the Electric Ballroom in Camden Town, London before the main tour began with two concerts at Croke Park in Dublin.
 On 22 April, Sheeran released the fifth single from =, "2step" featuring Lil Baby, before releasing a version of the song featuring Ukrainian pop-rock band Antytila.
 2022 also saw Sheeran venture into heavier styles of music, releasing a new version of "Bad Habits" with the pop metal group Bring Me the Horizon in February.
 Later that year it was reported that he was in contact with Suffolk extreme metal group Cradle of Filth over a possible project, with frontman Dani Filth confirming progress on the collaboration in August.
+In July, he launched a collaboration with clothing brand Lucy & Yak which was inspired by the artwork of =.

-On 29 September, Sheeran released the single "Celestial", a collaboration with Japanese media franchise Pokemon.
-On November, "Shivers" became Sheeran's 11th song to reach 1 billion streams on Spotify.
+On 29 September, Sheeran released the single "Celestial", a collaboration with Japanese media franchise Pokémon.
+In November, "Shivers" became Sheeran's 11th song to reach 1 billion streams on Spotify.
 He celebrated via an Instagram post, saying that he was currently filming a music video for his next album, scheduled to be released the following year.
 Sheeran was spotted at a beach in the coastal Suffolk town of Lowestoft.